evkx/evkx.github.io/content/models/volvo/ex30/EX30_Single_Motor/_index.md

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
 The front discs are 350mm, and the rear discs are 333mm.

 [Regenerative braking](../../../../technology/regen/) is available in two modes.
-You can use [one-pedal driving](../../../../technology/regen/#one-pedal-driving) or you can coast and use the [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal) to regen. drivetrain.regen.onepedaldriving.stoppingmodes.Hold
+You can use [one-pedal driving](../../../../technology/regen/#one-pedal-driving) or you can coast and use the [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal) to regen.
+The system stops the car completely using friction brakes.

 ## Exterior